arpitsg/complex_track/README.md

 You are given N number of cities , M number of tracks  and M pairs (P(i),Q(i)) denoting a track from P(i) to Q(i).

+Note: Train can move in one direction only.
 Input:

 1.First line contains T (number of testcases).